vdclab/vdclab-wiki/phylogeny/tools/IQ-TREE.md

 - Downloadable version and online version.
 - Lots of option to play with.
-- Active development of new features and correction of bug
+- Active development of new features and correction of bugs

 ## Ease of use